 2. Prevents Missing Partner Updates

-With a closed-loop system, every referral stays visible, accountable, and trackable until the outcome is recorded.
+With a closed-loop system, referrals remain visible, trackable, and accountable until completion.

 About SocialRoots.ai Interoperability Solutions;